Dimer models and group actions: Construction of symmetric dimer models

 \begin{remark} For a lattice polygon $\Delta$ with rotational symmetry of order $3$ whose center is not a lattice point (in this case $C_3 \subset \GL(N) \ltimes N$ but $C_3 \not\subset \GL(N)$), we can embed $\Delta$ into a lattice polygon corresponding to the Abelian subgroup of $\SL(3, \bC)$ isomorphic to $\bZ/2n\bZ \times \bZ/2n\bZ$, and the same method produces a consistent symmetric dimer model.
 This includes in our treatment the case when $X_\Delta/H\cong\bC^3/G$ where $G$ is a trihedral group in $\SL(3,\bC)$. \end{remark}

-\subsection{The group $C_4$}
+\subsubsection{The group $C_4$}

 Let $\Delta_n$ be the convex hull of $(\pm n, 0)$ and $(0, \pm n)$.
-A dimer model $G_n$ with characteristic polygon $\Delta_n$ can be obtained from the consistent dimer model with characteristic polygon $\Delta_1$ shown in \pref{fg:Rotation4} by using \pref{lm:UY}.
-This dimer model is symmetric with respect to the action of the group $C_4$ fixing a hexagonal face.
+A dimer model $G_n$ with characteristic polygon $\Delta_n$ can be obtained from the consistent dimer model with characteristic polygon $\Delta_1$ shown in Figure \ref{fg:Rotation4} by using Lemma \ref{lm:UY}.
+This dimer model is symmetric with respect to the action of the group $C_4$ fixing an octogonal face.
 Note that the face of a dimer model symmetric under a rotation of order $4$ must have at least 8 edges.

-Given a $C_4$-invariant lattice polygon $\Delta$, we embed it into $\Delta_n$ with the smallest $n$, and iterate the operations in \pref{cr:chop1} to obtain a consistent symmetric dimer model with characteristic polygon $\Delta$.
+Given a $C_4$-invariant lattice polygon $\Delta$, we embed it into $\Delta_n$ with the smallest $n$, and iterate the operations in Corollary \ref{cr:chop1} to obtain a consistent symmetric dimer model with characteristic polygon $\Delta$.

-\subsection{The group $C_6$}
+\subsubsection{The group $C_6$}

-Let $G_1$ be the dimer model with characteristic polygon $\Delta_1$ shown in \pref{fg:Hexagon}.
-The dimer model $G_n$ with characteristic polygon $\Delta_n \coloneqq n \Delta_1$ is obtained as the $\bZ/n\bZ \times \bZ/n\bZ$-cover of $G_1$ by using \pref{lm:UY} as in previous cases.
-Given a $C_6$-invariant lattice polygon $\Delta$, we embed it into $\Delta_n$ with the smallest $n$, and iterate the operations in \pref{cr:chop1} to obtain a consistent symmetric dimer model with characteristic polygon $\Delta$.
+Let $G_1$ be the dimer model with characteristic polygon $\Delta_1$ shown in Figure \ref{fg:Hexagon}.
+The dimer model $G_n$ with characteristic polygon $\Delta_n \coloneqq n \Delta_1$ is obtained as the $\bZ/n\bZ \times \bZ/n\bZ$-cover of $G_1$ by using Lemma \ref{lm:UY} as in previous cases.
+Given a $C_6$-invariant lattice polygon $\Delta$, we embed it into $\Delta_n$ with the smallest $n$, and iterate the operations in Corollary \ref{cr:chop1} to obtain a consistent symmetric dimer model with characteristic polygon $\Delta$.

-\section{Reflection groups of order two}
+\subsection{Reflection groups of order two}

 In the case of reflection groups, we take the square lattice dimer model $\Gtilde$ whose characteristic polygon $\Deltatilde$ is a rectangle as $\Gtilde$.